pengxiangli666/Cartcove/Readme.md

 This webapp is being developed using Django and React, with the Django REST api being used as well.
 We're also utilizing Babel, Webpack, and Bootstrap.

-For React, we're using JavaScript.
+For React, we're using TypeScript.
 For Django, we're using Python.

 ## External Requirements